New Assignment Form

 • There are no suggestions because the search field is empty.

-Final Regulations: Prevailing Wage and Apprenticeship Requirements for Enhanced Clean Energy Credits & Deductions
+IRS Final Regulations on Prevailing Wage & Apprenticeship Requirements for Clean Energy Credits

 Hands creating a form with shining green house in the center-1

-On June 18, 2024, the IRS released final regulations and related guidance concerning enhanced credits and deductions for taxpayers who meet prevailing wage and apprenticeship (PW&A) requirements The final regulations are effective August 26, 2024.
+On June 18, 2024, the IRS released final regulations and related guidance concerning enhanced clean energy credits and deductions for taxpayers who meet prevailing wage and apprenticeship (PWA) requirements.
+These new regulations, which take effect on August 26, 2024, provide clarity on how businesses and individuals can qualify for significant tax incentives tied to clean energy projects, provided they comply with specific wage and apprenticeship standards.

-In addition, the IRS released Publication 5983, IRA Prevailing Wage and Apprenticeship Requirements Fact Sheet, and revised Publication 5855, IRA Prevailing Wage & Registered Apprenticeship Overview, and the prevailing wage and apprenticeship “frequently asked questions” (FAQs).
+In addition, the IRS released Publication 5983, titled IRA Prevailing Wage and Apprenticeship Requirements Fact Sheet, and revised Publication 5855, titled IRA Prevailing Wage & Registered Apprenticeship Overview, along with the prevailing wage and apprenticeship "frequently asked questions" (FAQs) to offer further guidance on these requirements.

 Key Green Energy Tax Provisions Affected: